Tour of Britain - Stage 1

 Stage One will tackle three SKODA King of the Mountains climbs, the first at Redstone Rig in East Lothian, an 8-kilometre climb last used in the 2015 Tour of Britain.
 Two further categorised climbs will come at Scott’s View and the Eildon Hills in the Scottish Borders, both of which are located on the loop that riders will tackle having passed through Kelso.

-Following the opening of the Borders Railway in September 2015, the longest new domestic railway in the UK for over a century, spectators will also be able to take in both the Grand Depart in Edinburgh and the stage as it passes through the Borders, utilising the train between Edinburgh Waverley and Tweedbank.
+Spectators will also be able to take in both the Grand Depart in Edinburgh and the stage as it passes through the Borders, utilising the Borders Railway between Edinburgh Waverley and Tweedbank.

 The first stage of the 2017 Tour of Britain also coincides with the annual Tour O’ The Borders closed-road cycle sportive in the Tweeddale area and the Cross Border Sportive between Cumbria and towards Newcastleton.